 Trusty part-time job

-If starting your own freelance business wasn’t very successful, your next best bet is to get a traditional part-time job.
+If starting your own freelance business didn’t go well, your next best bet is to get a traditional part-time job.
 Although it will be beneficial to get a job in an industry you like.
 That is an ideal case, which sadly isn’t available at all times.
 The next best thing, however, is to get a job in a position you can see yourself growing.
 At the same time, it would be much better if you could cash out on a skill you already possess since practice is the best way to keep your skillset fresh.

 You can look for jobs that are available closer to where you live, and then move further if needed.
 This would ensure that you have no problems getting to and coming back from those places, and save money on transport as well.